-Group 1: Researchers basically told kids,”You should brush your teeth twice a day because it’s a good thing.”
+Group 1: Researchers basically told the kids to brush their teeth twice a day, because “it’s a good thing.”

-Group 2: Researchers described conditions like tooth loss and gum disease and told kids the best way to not get those diseases is to brush their teeth twice a day.
+Group 2: Researchers described conditions like tooth loss and gum disease, and told kids that the best way to avoid those diseases is to brush their teeth twice a day.

-Group 3: Kids were shows graphic, disgusting images of terrible gum disease with teeth falling out.
+Group 3: Kids were shown graphic, disgusting images of teeth falling out due to terrible gum disease.

 It’s a survival mechanism, to help us cope.

 So, the best, most effective way to encourage people to take action and change their habits is to do precisely what I teach as part of the love-based philosophy: respectfully acknowledge your ideal client’s pain (because they truly ARE in pain, and to ignore that is like a spiritual bypassing), without ever agitating the pain and turning it into suffering (which is fear-based).

 Now, back to the question: Does it actually work to sell products, services, and program?

 My Love-Based Copy and Marketing Company has helped sell nearly $50 million dollars in products, programs, and services using love-based copy.